eflautt/ga-data-science/resources/instructor-resources/github-repo-instance-guide.md

 - Project Prompts & Rubrics
 - Student Resources

 NOTE: Instructors should **also** create a local instance of the official instructor-facing curriculum for their own use.
-Please make sure to refresh/pull content from the master every week while we continue to build out the course.

 For instructions on how to set up a student-facing GitHub repository for your DS class, please see below.
 > __IMPORTANT: Once you are done setting up your repo, please delete or overwrite the contents of this Readme!__